-f) TRADE BARRIERS
+f.
+TRADE BARRIERS

-U.S and Canadian industry have expressed concerns that the progress in which Canada is innovating has caused a deviation in alignment between biotechnology rules between Canada and the United States that could lead to trade disruptions.
+U.S. and Canadian industry have expressed concerns that the advanced progress in which Canada's regulation is innovating has caused a deviation in alignment in biotechnology rules between Canada and the United States that could lead to trade disruptions.